pseusys/SeasideVPN/README.md

 Following ways are yet to be implemented:

 1. VPN packets sending via several "gateway" servers with different IPs, simulating [`UDP tracker`](https://en.wikipedia.org/wiki/UDP_tracker) protocol.
-2. All ports and endpoint names are randomized.

 An encrypted viridian packet arriving to a whirlpool is authenticated by its port destination.
 I.e. alongside with a TCP gRPC contol channel a similar dedicated UDP port is assigned to every viridian and the VPN packets from that viridian should arrive to that port.